 You might get a message to install the Zotero Connector in your browser, go ahead and do that.
 Once you have imported the reference, you will have a brand new item in your Zotero library!

-From here on to the day you graduate with your BA, then your MA, and finally your PhD, Zotero will be with you and you may find yourself using it every day.
-I (Colin) am finishing my PhD, and Zotero is ALWAYS open on my computer.
-It is absolutely indispensible.
+From here on to the day you graduate, Zotero will be with you and you may find yourself using it every day.
+It is absolutely indispensable.